nlopez59/MortgageWorkspace/readme.md

 <img src="images/racdef2.png"  width="700">

-The System Security Admin role normally provides RACF access to all users in an organization including Admins.
-In a WaaS environment, the default RACF user, "IBMUSER", has special privileges  to perform all the system related tasks.
+The System Security Admin role typically provides RACF access to all users in an organization, including administrators.
+In a WaaS environment, the default RACF user, 'IBMUSER', has special privileges to perform all system-related tasks."

 ## Summary
-Using the sample MortApp we reviewed how CICS/DB2 applications are designed, configured, and what resource definitions are needed to enable them to run on a new environment.
-These same tasks can be performed to port any basic CICS/DB2 application to a new zOS environment.

-As illustrated below, additional DevOps processes and tools can be integrated to support a full end-to-end DevOps workflow for early dev and test.
+When you examine MortApp, you're gaining insights into the architecture and configuration requirements of CICS/DB2 applications for deployment in new environments.
+This knowledge is transferable, allowing you to apply similar principles and configurations when migrating other CICS/DB2 applications to different z/OS environments.

+Integrating additional DevOps practices involves leveraging tools like Jenkins or IBM DBB for automated build processes, and implementing CI/CD pipelines to automate testing and deployment tasks.

+By incorporating these tools and practices, you can establish an end-to-end DevOps workflow that enhances development efficiency, promotes collaboration, and improves the overall reliability of your applications across diverse z/OS environments.
 <img src="images/waasdevops.png"  width="700">